transkatgirl/katbench/README.md

 this is a work in progress; i plan on adding a lot more to it over time.

+> [!WARNING]
+> THIS IS CURRENTLY BROKEN, and outputs nonsensical results. i plan on rewriting it soon.

 ## setup

 > [!IMPORTANT]